 - Switch to the Windows Desktop (click the app or use the Windows logo key # + D key combination). - 2.
-Click the wireless icon in the notification area of the taskbar. - 3.
+Click the wireless icon min the notification area of the taskbar. - 3.
 A list of available access points will appear. - 4.
 Double-click an access point to connect to it (or click it and click Connect). - 5.
 Enter a network security key (password) if required, and click Next. - 6.
 You can choose to find other devices or not. - 7.
 Select any connected network and click Disconnect to disconnect from a connected access point.

 The use of any portable electronic transmission devices aboard aircraft is usually prohibited.
-Make sure the WLAN & Bluetooth module(s) are OFF if you are using the computer aboard aircraft by putting the system in to Airplane Mode (see Table 1 - 5, on page 1 - 17).
+Make sure the WLAN/ Bluetooth module(s) are OFF if you are using the computer aboard aircraft.
+Use Airplane Mode hot key to toggle Airplane Mode On/Off, and check the LED indicator for the power status.